 All new UA Grounds employees receive a series of training courses.
-These courses are designed to help them understand the work, safety and campus standards.
-Some examples are, plant identification, soils classification, insects and diseases, turf management, chemicals and herbicides, and most importantly - safety!
-Also, UA Grounds employees must attend a bi-yearly training session by one of the University Landscape Architects covering the standards of maintenance expected by the University.
+These courses are designed to help them understand the work, safety, and campus standards.
+Some examples are, plant identification, soils classification, insects and diseases, turf management, chemicals, and herbicides, and most importantly - safety!
+Also, UA Grounds employees must receive a training session by one of the University Landscape Architects covering the standards of maintenance expected by the University.
 Some of these topics are mowing, edging, weeding, line trimming, pruning, evergreen and deciduous hedge trimming (large and small), blowing, specialty shrub care, and ground cover maintenance.
-Each topic is divided into its own section and presented in small groups of two to three teams consisting of four or five members each, where questions, discussions and feedback are encouraged in a more intimate setting.
 Each topic of discussion has examples of "do's and don'ts" presented in a simple, straight forward approach to achieving a clean, green, well defined landscape across the entire campus.
-The overall objective of the training session is to bring all teams and team members together to arm them with the skills, standards and understanding of what it takes to make the University of Alabama campus beautiful.
+The overall objective of the training session is to bring all teams and team members together to arm them with the skills, standards and understanding of what it takes to make the University of Alabama one of the most beautiful campuses in the nation.